bobc/eakit/README.md

 = Trademarks =

-EAGLE(tm) is a registered trademark of Autodesk Inc.
+Eagle(tm) is a registered trademark of Autodesk Inc.